mailgun/documentation/source/user_manual.rst

 .. note:: Unlike other event webhooks (due to frequency of delivered events), Delivered Event will only POST once, right after delivery, and won’t attempt again in case of failure to POST successfully.

+.. _stats:

 Stats
 =====

 Stats provide you with the summary of the events that occur with your messages and can be aggregated by tag, see `Tagging`_ above.

-You can see your current statistics in the control panel, or download them using :ref:`the API <api-stats>`
+You can see your current statistics in the Control Panel, or download them using :ref:`the API <api-stats>`

 Receiving, Forwarding and Storing Messages
 *******************************************